MelissaJesmin/Memory-Game/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it?

     The challenge I encountered in creating this submission was making the guess function work properly.
 Also, I had trouble getting the sound to play.
-Sometimes the music      works and other times it stops.
+Sometimes the music      worked and other times it stopped.

 3. What questions about web development do you have after completing your submission?

-    One question I have about web development after completing my submission is can also add videos using html/css with js?
+    One question I have about web development after completing my submission is can I also add videos using html/css with js?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific.